Damillora/DenonbuGuide/content/about-denonbu/what-is-denonbu.md

 workInProgress: true
 ---
 Denonbu is an original music-character series created by Bandai Namco under the label and brand "ASOBINOTES".
 Denonbu was announced during the ASOBINOTES ONLINE FES event on June 28, 2020.
+## What actually is Denonbu?

+From the beginning, Denonbu as a series often defies explanation on what it actually is, thanks to the wealth of activities that Denonbu does.
+Today, the best way to describe Denonbu would be **a group of creators that makes content in a shared setting**.

 ## Why Denonbu?